rjwboys/General/README.markdown

 The command-helper.txt file (in resources/) contains suggested aliases to add to CommandHelper's config.txt if you are using CommandHelper.
 This includes things like /home, /spawn, /sethome, /reply, and /summon.

+For reference, in case the update task fails for some reason (such as an out-of-date URL), the following compile-time dependencies are required:

+* Help.jar
+* CratIRC.jar (version 3 or greater)
+* BookWorm.jar
+* craftbukkit.jar (not bukkit.jar)

+The following dependencies are economy plugins required to build AllPay:

+* EconXP.jar
+* BOSEconomy.jar
+* Essentials.jar
+* iConomy6.jar
+* iConomy5.jar
+* iConomy4.jar
+* RealShop.jar
+* MultiCurrency.jar